dburriss/haya-net/README.md

 ## Usage

-1. Add the Haya attributes to your codebase
+1. Add the Haya attributes to your codebase.
+See [Attributes docs](Attributes.md) for more information.

 ```csharp
 using Haya;